ellenklehman/to_do_Sinatra/README.md

 **Week:** Databases with Active Record

-This application is used to demonstrate going from an application that employs SQL statements to one that uses Active Record.
+This To Do app is used to demonstrate going from an application that employs SQL statements to one that uses Active Record.